ambienthex/covid-19-stats/README.md

 Source: https://www.independent.co.uk/news/world/americas/coronavirus-death-toll-worst-case-scenario-millions-dead-in-us-a9402276.html

-A million deaths seemed a little high to me and prompted me to attempt a basic forecast of the death toll myself without the epidemiology factors to determine whether that was simply media hyperbole.
-Seems that it was, so read on.
-It was found that Tableau is publishing COVID-19 virus data from John Hopkins to Data world.
+Over a million deaths seemed too high of an estimate to me and wanted to attempt a basic forecast of the death toll myself without the epidemiology factors to determine whether that was simply media hyperbole.
+I found that Tableau is publishing COVID-19 virus data from John Hopkins to Data world.
 The data is updated daily at 9:00am EST and can be found at https://data.world/covid-19-data-resource-hub/covid-19-case-counts/workspace/file?filename=COVID-19+Cases.csv.

 Python with the Pandas and Facebook Prophet data was used to forecast the death toll in the U.S. and it is found to be in the range of 75,000 to 210,000 with a forecast line down the middle at around 140,000.
 This can change day to day as more deaths are confirmed and hopefully decrease as doctors and healthcare workers find treatments that work.
 Albeit still tragic, this seemed more reasonable than previously forecasted by media.